B2B Lead Generation Glossary

 Inbound Lead Generation

 Inbound Lead Generation attracts prospects through valuable content, search optimization, and expert positioning that draws potential buyers to your brand when they are actively researching solutions.
-Inbound and outbound work together in one integrated engine, with inbound building awareness that makes outbound more effective.
+Inbound and outbound belong in one integrated engine: inbound builds the awareness that makes outbound conversations land instead of getting ignored.

 Related terms: